mofcloud/docs/docs/user-guide/tagging/index.md

     Account may need particular permissions for editing tags

     !!! tip "⚠️"
-        Permissions are different based on different providers, mof will keeps on tracking them
+        Permissions are different based on different providers, Cycor will keeps on tracking them

     ![](img/en/permission.png)